Impersonation Attacks

 - Technical Support Scams: Attackers pose as technical support personnel to gain access to a victim’s computer or network under the guise of fixing a non-existent problem.

-- Whaling: A form of phishing targeting high-profile individuals like executives, aiming for larger rewards.
+- Whaling: A form of phishing that targets high-profile individuals like executives and aims for larger payouts.

 - Spear Phishing: Highly targeted phishing attacks directed at specific individuals or organizations, often involving personalized messages to increase the likelihood of success.